Global Solutions to Nonconvex Problems by Evolution of Hamilton-Jacobi PDEs: Related Works

 \section{Related Works}

-\paragraph{Global Optimization Algorithms} Random Search Methods~\cite{rastrigin1963convergence} are derivative-free methods that iteratively moves to better positions in the search-space.
+\paragraph{Global Optimization Algorithms} Random Search Methods~\cite{rastrigin1963convergence} are derivative-free methods that iteratively move to better positions in the search-space.
 Pure Random Search (PRS)~\cite{brooks1958discussion} samples points from the domain independently and set the point with lowest function value to be the next iterate.
 Differential Evolution (DE) ~\cite{storn1997differential} uses a population/batch of candidate solutions that are moved around using a simple formula.
 If the new position of an agent is an improvement then it is accepted and forms part of the population, otherwise the new position is simply discarded.
 The method is iterative and heuristic.
-It is similar to PRS and requires many function evaluations - there are no convergence guarantees.
+It is similar to PRS and requires many function evaluations.
+Moreover, there are no convergence guarantees.
 Basin-hopping (BH)~\cite{wales1997global, olson2012basin} is a two-phase method that iterates by performing random perturbation of coordinates, performing local optimization, and accepting or rejecting new coordinates based on a minimized function value.
 There are no convergence guarantees.
 Simulated Annealing~\cite{kirkpatrick1983optimization} is a stochastic, heuristic method that starts at a randomized point $x$ in the parameter space, and then evaluates a neighboring point $x'$, usually chosen at random.
 In its simplest form, if the value of the objective function is lesser at the new point, the new point is accepted, and the process is repeated.
-If the value at the new point is greater, the point is chosen with some acceptance probability $P$; this allows the currently best point considered by the algorithm to zero in on optima in $f$, but to escape local optima. \paragraph{Entropy Gradient Descent} Our work is most closely related to entropy gradient descent (EGD)~\cite{chaudhari2019entropy,chaudhari2018deep}, which fixes a time $T$ for which to compute the Moreau envelope.
-The Moreau envelope gradient is approximated using a subroutine involving gradient (or stochastic gradient) descent.
-While HJ-MAD is most closely related to EGD, a key difference is HJ-MAD does not require a subroutine and instead leverages the Cole-Hopf~\cite{evans2010partial} formula to approximate the gradient via an expectation as in~\eqref{eq: u-viscous-gradient-expectation}.
-Also, time is adaptive in HJ-MAD whereas it is fixed in EGD.
+If the value at the new point is greater, the point is chosen with some acceptance probability $P$; this allows the currently best point considered by the algorithm to zero in on optima in $f$, but to escape local optima.
+A method with comparable convergence guarantees to our work is the DIRECT (DIviding RECTangles)~\cite{jones1993lipschitzian} method, which partitions a bound-constrained domain into $2n + 1$ hyper-rectangles with an evaluated point at the centre of each.
+Each hyper-rectangle is scored via a combination of the length of its longest side and the function value at its centre.
+This scoring favors hyper-rectangles exhibiting both long sides and small function values; the best-scoring hyper-rectangles are further divided.